Program and Benefits

 Who is the McNair Scholar?

-The McNair Scholar is an undergraduate with a record of academic success and big plans for the future -- very big.
-A doctorate degree is not a distant, abstract goal for McNair Scholars.
-Each scholar makes a commitment of effort and time (despite a busy schedule) to develop skills necessary for success in graduate school-- while still working toward his or her bachelor's degree.
+The McNair Scholar is an undergraduate with a record of academic success and plans to attend graduate school.
+A doctorate or professional degree is not a distant, abstract goal for McNair Scholars.
+Each scholar makes a commitment of effort and time to develop skills necessary for success in graduate school while still working toward his or her bachelor's degree.

-What McNair Scholars have most in common is a dedication to the process of higher education -- both their own, as students, and the education of others, as future professors and researchers.
+What McNair Scholars have most in common is a dedication to the process of higher education.
 It is in this dedication, as well as their intellectual curiosity and ambition, that they uphold the spirit of the program's namesake: Dr. Ronald E. McNair, the African-American scientist/astronaut whose life and career were cut tragically short in the 1986 Space Shuttle explosion.

 What is the McNair Scholars Program?

-The McNair Scholars Program is a comprehensive program structured to prepare undergraduates for successful careers as graduate students, professors, and professional researchers.
+The McNair Scholars Program is a comprehensive, two-year program structured to prepare undergraduates for successful careers as graduate students, professors, and professional researchers.
 This preparation is offered in the form of classes, colloquia, advising, tutoring, faculty mentoring, and the completion of a Summer Research Internship.

-Most students begin the program as sophomores or juniors.
-Initially, the program's primary purpose is to advise new scholars on how to get the most out of their undergraduate careers.
-To this end, McNair staff help scholars create an Academic Development Plan to see that students are making good progress toward their academic goals and preparing themselves to meet the challenges of graduate education.
-McNair Scholars also attend weekly seminars, to develop community within the program and share information relevant to the pursuit of a doctorate degree.
+Initially, McNair staff help scholars create an Academic Development Plan to see that students are making good progress toward their academic goals and preparing themselves to meet the challenges of graduate education.

 How do McNair Scholars benefit from the program?